UserNotFoundPleaseTryAgainLater/connect4-lib/README.md

-# Connect4 Library
+# Overview
+- This is a library written for C++.
-- Can handle game elements of Connect4
+- Can handle game elements of Connect4.
 - Includes win and draw detection, legal move generation, move making, and board manipulation.

+# Installation
+Run: